bandprotocol/bandchain-docs-archived/docs/custom-script/data-source/deployment.md

 On BandChain, a data source can be registered into the system by anyone.
 This is done through the registrant sending a [`MsgCreateDataSource`](/whitepaper/protocol-messages.html#msgcreatedatasource) message to the chain.

-A `MsgCreateDataSource` message contains various parameters of the data source they wish to register.
-These parameters include
+A `MsgCreateDataSource` message contains various parameters of the data source that is to be registered.
+These parameters include:

-- `name`: Name of the data source
+- `name`: Name of the data source.
-- `description`: A description of the data source
+- `description`: A description of the data source .
-- `executable`: Contents of the executable to be run by block validators upon receiving a data request for this data source
+- `executable`: Contents of the executable to be run by block validators upon receiving a data request for this data source.
-- `fee`: A stipulated per-query fee that those who use this data source are required to pay
+- `fee`: A stipulated per-query fee that those who use this data source are required to pay.
-- `treasury`: A treasury address of which the stipulated fee is to be paid to
+- `treasury`: A treasury address of which the stipulated fee is to be paid to.
 - `owner`: The owner address of this data source.
 The owner will have edit rights.
-If omitted, the data source parameters will no longer be able to be edited after being registered
+If omitted, the data source parameters will no longer be able to be edited after being registered.
-- `sender`: The message sender account
+- `sender`: The message sender account.

 In order to send a `MsgCreateDataSource` message, we can use either [bandchain.js](https://docs.bandchain.org/client-library/bandchain.js/getting-started.html#) or